 - Documenting teaching effectiveness in tenure and promotion documents

 - Student survey consultation

-Research studies have shown that one of the most powerful instructional improvement tools available to faculty is a classroom visit by a knowledgeable consultant.
+One of the most powerful instructional improvement tools available to faculty is a classroom visit by a knowledgeable consultant.
 For maximum impact, these activities involve:

 - Pre-observation conference to discuss the instructor’s goals and identify the specific types of feedback the instructor desires.